inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 OAUTHCLIENT_REMOTE_APPS["keycloak"] = keycloak_remote_app
 ```

-#### Multiple Keycloak Authentication Providers
+##### Multiple Keycloak authentication providers

 You might have the need to integrate multiple Keycloak authentication providers at the same time, to allow
 users to login with one or the other.
+You can "namespace" each remote application using a different

-You can define multiple Keycloak apps in your `invenio.cfg`, by namespacing:
+value for the parameter `app_key`.
+In your `invenio.cfg`:

 ```python
 from invenio_oauthclient.contrib.keycloak import KeycloakSettingsHelper